Musfirali/WebEngProject1/README.md

 - **Admin Panel:** Manage users, appointments, and orders.
 - **Mechanic Dashboard:** View and update assigned appointments.
 - **Order Management:** Customers can order car parts and track their orders.
-- **Payment Integration:** Integrated with Stripe for secure payments.
 - **Responsive Design:** Works on all devices (mobile, tablet, desktop).

 ## Tech Stack